 - 2.5.
-Items that are included in the second column 'Not reported to management' under employee expenses include the year end adjustment for the pension scheme.
+Items in the second column 'Not reported to management' under employee expenses include the year end adjustment for the pension scheme.
 The Accounts are adjusted to reflect the difference between the actual costs as assessed by the actuary and the contributions paid over during the year.
 Further adjustments are made for untaken staff leave, depreciation and movements on revaluations of fixed assets.
-The figure reported for employee expenses has increased by £195,000 as result of the revised actuary report since the draft Statement of Accounts was issued. - 2.6.
+The figure reported for employee expenses has increased by £195,000 as a result of the revised actuary report since the draft Statement of Accounts was issued. - 2.6.
 The third column 'Not included in the CIES' includes the removal of the DEFRA grant, interest and investment income, interest payable and expenditure in relation to investment properties (Ludham Fieldbase).
 These items are added back in the lines under the fourth column 'Cost of Services'.
 Expenditure adjustments relate to the accounting treatment of capital expenditure, reserve expenditure and finance leases.

-3. Balance Sheet
+3. Balance sheet

 - 3.1.
-Following the adjustments for the missed income accrual and the pension adjustment the net liability has moved from £2,394,418 in the draft statement of accounts to £2,619,360.
-This has resulted in Short Term Debtors increasing from £701,230 to £808,287, Other long liabilities increasing from £10,708,249 to £11,040,249, Earmarked reserves increasing from £1,803,475 to £1,911,064 and the Pension Reserve increasing from £10,708,0000 to £10,812,000.
-The balance sheet can be found on page 17. - 3.2.
-The bottom section of the Balance Sheet on page 17 splits the reserves between usable and unusable reserves.
-This year sees the introduction of the Capital Receipts Reserve within the usable reserves.
+Following the adjustments for the missed income accrual and the pension adjustment, the net liability has moved from £2,394,418 in the draft Statement of Accounts to £2,619,360.
+This has resulted in Short Term Debtors increasing from £701,230 to £808,287, Other long liabilities increasing from £10,708,249 to £11,040,249, Earmarked Reserves increasing from £1,803,475 to £1,911,064 and the Pension Reserve increasing from £10,708,0000 to £10,812,000. - 3.2.
+The bottom section of the balance sheet on page 17 splits the reserves between useable and unusable reserves.
+This year sees the introduction of the Capital Receipts Reserve within the useable reserves.
 This reserve has been created following the sale of the Fieldbase at Ludham, previously classified as Investment Property held for Sale.
 This can be used for future capital purchases or the repayment of debt.
-The other usable reserves can be used to fund future operating expenditure whilst the unusable reserves are kept to manage accounting processes such as unrealised gains or acquisitions of Fixed Assets and the movements on the Pension Reserve. - 3.3.
-The closing position on the National Park (General), Navigation and Earmarked Reserves has moved slightly since those reported in July following the reallocation of interest.
-The individual balances that make up the Earmarked Reserve can be found within the Statement of Accounts under note 10, page 39.
+The other useable reserves can be used to fund future operating expenditure, while the unusable reserves are kept to manage accounting processes such as unrealised gains or acquisitions of Fixed Assets and the movements on the Pension Reserve. - 3.3.
+The closing position on the National Park (General), Navigation and Earmarked reserves has moved slightly since those reported in July following the reallocation of interest.
+The individual balances that make up the Earmarked reserve are in the Statement of Accounts under note 10, page 39.
 The year end balances of the reserves are: - National Park £1,063,776 - Navigation £425,848 - Earmarked £1,911,064 of which £786,890 relates to Navigation